S-P-H-E/sphe-cli/README.md

 # The Sphe CLI
-This command line tool is used to quickly generated Typescript projects.
+This command line tool is used to quickly generate empty Typescript projects.

 To use the cli, run:
 ```